KALYDECO® Results

 What should I avoid while taking KALYDECO?

 • KALYDECO can cause dizziness in some people who take it.
-Do not drive a car, use machinery, or do anything that needs you to be alert until you know how KALYDECO affects you
+If you experience dizziness, do not drive or operate machines until symptoms improve

-• You should avoid food containing grapefruit while you are taking KALYDECO
+• Avoid food or drink containing grapefruit while you are taking KALYDECO

 What are the possible side effects of KALYDECO?

-High liver enzymes in the blood have been reported in patients receiving KALYDECO.
+• High liver enzymes in the blood, which have happened in people receiving KALYDECO.
 Your doctor will do blood tests to check your liver:

 • before you start KALYDECO